bplmaps/lmec-main-site/content/articles/massdot-town-corners.md

 ### Interview

-After finishing the town corners webmap, I was still curious about MassDOT.
-The LMEC engages in many [activities to promote GIS data literacy](https://www.leventhalmap.org/articles/introducing-our-public-data-project/) in our work with the public.
-I wanted to learn more about what else the GIS folks at MassDOT have to offer.
+I wanted to learn more about how data publishers consider public engagement.
+I was especially curious about publishers charged with generating public data materials, like MassDOT.
+How does public accessibility factor in to their daily data practices?

 I sat down with Carl Hughes, MassDOT's lead GIS developer.
-We had a discussion about how he creates data materials and thinks about public audiences.
+We had a discussion about the GIS resources they oversee, and some of the challenges inherent in creating data materials for public audiences.

 _The text of this interview has been lightly edited for clarity._